Theory of Charge Order and Heavy-Electron Formation in the Mixed-Valence Compound KNi$_2$Se$_2$

 Rather than exhibiting a sharp step, however, the experimentally measured $\chi(T)$ remains approximately constant through the CDW transition \cite{neilson12}.
 One possible explanation for this discrepancy is the Van Vleck contribution to $\chi (T)$, which has not been included in our model.
 The possibility of a large contribution of this type in heavy-fermion materials has been considered previously \cite{zou86}.
 Others have since investigated the Van Vleck contribution to the susceptibility and have found that, when multiple localized bands are approximately degenerate, one generally has $\chi_V \sim \chi_\mathrm{Pauli}$ \cite{evans90, kontani96, mutou96}.
 Thus if an unhybridized band that was not included in our model has large spectral weight near one of the peaks in Figure \ref{dos}(a), an increased $\chi_V$ could compensate for the decrease in $\chi_\mathrm{Pauli}$ at higher temperatures, with the sum of the two terms remaining roughly constant.
 Calculating the precise Van Vleck contribution to the susceptibility would require a more detailed knowledge of the band structure, however, and so we leave this as an open question to be addressed in future work.

 In conclusion, we have provided a theoretical framework for describing the key properties of the recently discovered mixed-valency material KNi$_2$Se$_2$, most importantly the vanishing of the CDW phase upon cooling.
 The formation of singlet dimers by the local moments in the CDW phase explains the lack of common signatures of single-ion Kondo behavior, such as a Curie susceptibility at high temperatures.
 This mechanism may also explain the lack of a resistivity peak in measurements on KNi$_2$Se$_2$ \cite{neilson12}.
-Such a peak typically forms in heavy-fermion materials at temperatures just above the coherence temperature, where the Kondo screening clouds act as spin-flip scattering centers but are not yet coherent with one another.
+Such a peak typically forms in heavy-fermion materials at temperatures just above the coherence temperature, where the Kondo screening clouds are not yet coherent with one another and act as spin-flip scattering centers.
 A direct transition from a singlet CDW phase to a coherent low-temperature phase precludes this possibility, however, and is consistent with the monotonically decreasing resistivity observed in experiment as $T$ is lowered.
 This material illustrates the potential of mixed-valency systems for exhibiting a rich array of collective quantum behaviors.

 We thank J.\ Kang, T.\ McQueen, J.\ Neilson, O.\ Tchernyshyov, and Y.\ Wan for helpful discussions.
 This work was supported by the Johns Hopkins--Princeton Institute for Quantum Matter, under Grant No.\ DE-FG02-08ER46544 from the US Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering.